SanjidArefin/imgGenPrj/README.md

  2.This project aims to achieve much more efficient and cheaper results by using a hybrid technique.

 # Achivements
-1. Achieved 45% lower cost and 26% lower resource consumption with improved consistency across frames
+1. Achieved 45% lower cost and 26% lower resource consumption with improved consistency across frames.
-2. Utilized algorithm extraction for frame generation and the SSIM loop for video-specific optimization
+2. Utilized algorithm extraction for frame generation and the SSIM loop for video-specific optimization.

 # Future Work
 Interface Development: Creating a user friendly interface can make commercial use of this software possible.